Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

-Pet Snakes You Don't Need to Feed Rodents
+Snakes That Don't Need to Eat Mice or Other Rodents

-Many people are understandably squeamish about feeding rodents, chicks, and other warm-blooded animals and vertebrates to their snake.
-Some people are afraid of rodents, dead or alive, and others might find rodents cute or even own them as pets, and would find it distressing to feed one to a snake.
+Many people are understandably squeamish about feeding rodents, chicks, and other warm-blooded animals and vertebrates to their snakes.
+Some people are afraid of rodents, dead or alive, and others might find rodents cute or even own them as pets and would find it distressing to feed one to a snake.
 This is nothing to be ashamed of.

 Many snakes make excellent pets and do not need to eat rodents, or can eat alternative commercial food and be perfectly healthy.
 Therefore, as long as you obtain a species that is suitable for your needs, you are not doing anything unethical.
 Feeding rodents can also be messy.
 Warming frozen-thawed prey under a heat lamp can result in it 'leaking' or rupturing when the snake grabs it, which is disgusting.
 Feeding live prey is also mostly unnecessary abuse.

 Snake Species That Eat Something Other Than Mammals and Birds

 While there are many snakes in the world that consume prey other than warm-blooded prey, very few of these reptiles are available in captivity because they are difficult to care for or not collected for other reasons.
 The species listed here are readily available species, and some are suitable for beginners.

 Garter snakes and ribbon snakes are so common you might have seen them in your own backyard.
 They are smaller than other snakes, perfect for those who are uncomfortable with large pythons.
 These animals eat anything they can overpower, which means while they will take suitably-sized rodents, they also prey on other animals.
 Their diet is highly varied, including fish, tadpoles, lizards, insects, frogs, and earthworms.
 In captivity, they can be fed invertebrates and fish, which most people find less objectionable than rodents.
 Some won't even accept rodents.